IrfanBaqui/apijam/Labs/Core/Lab 1 API Design and Mediation/README.md

 2. Save the API Proxy by downloading the proxy bundle, See screenshot below for instructions.

 ![image alt text](./media/image_20.png)

-# Lab Video

-If you like to learn by watching, here is a short video on creating a reverse proxy using Open API Specification - [https://www.youtube.com/watch?v=3XBG9QOUPzg](https://www.youtube.com/watch?v=3XBG9QOUPzg)

-# Earn Extra-points

-Now that you have created a reverse proxy using OpenAPI spec, Click on the Develop tab & explore the flow conditions populated from OpenAPI spec.
-Also, Explore OpenAPI Spec editor using which you can edit OpenAPI specification & Generate API Proxy using the link above the OpenAPI Spec editor.
-Explore trace tab in Proxy overview page.

 # Quiz